 As per the general emergency response philosophy, respiratory protection should be used for evacuation from the contaminated area only.
 This equipment must be designated as emergency response equipment only and must be stored in a readily accessible location.
-The required respiratory protection for this purpose is
+The required respiratory protection for this purpose is:

-- Two anhydrous ammonia full-face respirators complete with at least one extra cartridge/canister for each respirator. - The expiry date on anhydrous ammonia cartridges and canisters must not have been exceeded.
-If cartridges/canisters are open to the atmosphere, they will last one year from the date they are opened.
-Otherwise, the cartridges and canisters have a limited shelf life. - Full-face respirators and cartridges/canisters must be clean and in good working order with all straps and attachments intact. - Full-face respirators and cartridges/canisters must be stored in order to prevent weathering and/or damage.
+- Two anhydrous ammonia full-face respirators complete with at least one extra cartridge/canister for each respirator. - The expiry date on anhydrous ammonia cartridges and canisters must be exceeded.
+If cartridges/canisters are open to the atmosphere, they will last one year from the date that they are opened.
+Otherwise, the cartridges and canisters have a limited shelf life.

+Full-face respirators and cartridges/canisters must be clean and in good working order with all straps and attachments intact.